 - Phi Beta Kappa

-- ECON 104, Sections A and B: Principles of Macroeconomics
+- ECON 104, Section C: Principles of Macroeconomics

 - The Role of Uncertainty in Jobless Recoveries (submitted)